Philly Cheesesteak Egg Rolls are America’s favorite sandwich cocooned in a cheesy, crunchy egg roll!

 - Slow Cooker Creamed Corn

 - Mexican Corn Dip

 Want to try this Philly Cheesesteak Egg Rolls Recipe?

-Pin it to your ASIAN, EASY or DINNER BOARD to SAVE for later!
+Pin it to your Appetizer, EASY or DINNER BOARD to SAVE for later!

 Find me on Pinterest for more great recipes!
 I am always pinning :)!